 I DID look up online how to inject insulin and found several helpful things.
 Now I need to practice!!!

-Plus, I looked up thyroid medicine and diarrhea -- and discovered all the side effects of too much thyroid medication, which aside from diarrhea
+Plus, I looked up thyroid medicine and diarrhea -- and discovered all the side effects of too much thyroid medication, which aside from diarrhea includes:

 Elevated pulse and blood pressure